Prejudice 1: Older employees are expensive.

 Tips for employers:

 Do you sometimes feel like you are no longer getting the right value for what you pay an employee?
 Perhaps instead of an age issue, the cause lies in years of routine.
 It could be that the employee needs a change of pace, like working on an exciting new project.
 Or would he prefer to do without the stress of a leadership role and be glad to switch over to a non-managerial specialist role.
-Or would your employee even be willing to take on an 80 percent or 60 percent position for the next few years to improve work/life balance and work motivation simultaneously.
+Or would your employee like to take on an 80 percent or 60 percent position for the next few years until retirement to improve work/life balance and work motivation simultaneously.
 Together, you can come up with individual solutions that are right for both parties.

 Tips for employees: